julian20yt/2016YouTubeTV/README.md

 I mean YOU can now but you'll have to modify each refrence of localhost to your IP adress, I just used localhsot as it was easy to setup.

+Disable Oauth for now, you won't need to in the future since i can just get your access token from the headers (I didn't think about that).

 We Use:

 - Port 8090